 In some cases, especially in very cold weather, starters motor amperage demands can be even higher than normal, which can compound the problem.
 The issue is that motor oil gets thicker when the weather is cold.
 When the oil gets thick, the engine can be more difficult to turn over, which in turn can cause the starter motor to draw more amperage.

-Winter driving typically also puts a higher strain on your battery, due to the demands of accessories like headlights and windshield wipers that tend to get used more often.
-Make sure to turn off the things you are not using, so the vehicle can use all the battery power to starting your vehicle.
+Winter driving typically also puts a higher strain on your battery.
+This is due to the demands of accessories like headlights and windshield wipers that tend to get used more often.
+Make sure to turn off the things you are not using.
+This allows the vehicle can use all the battery power to starting your vehicle.
 Then once the vehicle is warmed up, you can start to use the other accessories.
 Also be aware of any issue that the vehicle might have, and schedule an appointment to bring it in.